 On single-board computers such as the Raspberry Pi, 1Wire network read is often possible using kernel drivers that offer native support.
 The w1-gpio, w1-gpio-therm, and w1-gpio-custom kernel mods are included in the most recent distributions of Raspbian and are quite popular, as they allow interfacing with a subset of 1Wire device with no additional hardware.
 Currently, however, they have limited device support, and have bus size limitations in software.

 The chip can be powered two ways.
 One (the "parasitic" option) means that only two wires need go to the chip.
 The other may, in some cases, give more reliable operation (parasitic often works well), as an extra wire carrying the power for the chip is involved.
 For getting started, especially if your chip is within 20 feet of your Arduino, the parasitic option is probably fine.
 The code below works for either option, anyway.

 Parasite power mode

 When operating in parasite power mode, only two wires are required: one data wire, and ground.
+In this mode, the power line must be connected to ground, per the datasheet.
 At the master, a 4.7k pull-up resistor must be connected to the 1-wire bus.
 When the line is in a "high" state, the device pulls current to charge an internal capacitor.

 This current is usually very small, but may go as high as 1.5 mA when doing a temperature conversion or writing EEPROM.
 When a slave device is performing one these operations, the bus master must keep the bus pulled high to provide power until the operation completes; a delay of 750ms is required for a DS18S20 temperature conversion.
 The master can't do anything during this time, like issuing commands to other devices, or polling for the slave's operation to be completed.
 To support this, the OneWire library makes it possible to have the bus held high after the data is written.